JetBrains/teamcity-documentation/topics/glossary.md

 Already Fixed In
 : The prompt in the overview of a failed build that shows the build where the currently failed test was successful and that run _after_ the build with the initial test failure.

+Artifact dependency
+: A dependency between build configurations that allows sending artifacts produced by one build to another build.

 Authentication module
 : A chunk of functionality responsible for implementing a certain authentication technology in TeamCity.
 TeamCity has two types of authentication modules: Credentials Authentication Modules and HTTP Authentication Modules.